 It’s customary for Jews to wear a tallit, a prayer shawl, for morning services, especially when reading from the Torah.
 Families can use the tallitot provided by the synagogue if they wish.
 Most families use the opportunity of the Bar/Bat Mitzvah to purchase their child’s first tallit.
 We have a wide selection in our gift shop and they can also be ordered online.
 Many people also wear a kippah, the head covering.
 Again, synagogue kippot are available but many families choose to order kippot as a gift for guests to commemorate the day.
 Kippot can be worn by everybody.
 Tallitot are worn only by Jews who have reached the age of majority.

 The morning of your child’s service will be the first time they will officially wrap themselves in a tallit for prayer.
-10 minutes before the service starts, the family will gather with Rabbi Devorah in the Simcha Room so that we can have a private moment to breathe, reflect, pray, and wrap ourselves in our tallitot.
+20 minutes before the service starts, the family will gather with Rabbi Devorah and Rabbi Benj in the office of the cantorial soloist so that we can have a private moment to breathe, reflect, pray, and wrap ourselves in our tallitot.

-On the Shabbat evening preceding the Bar/Bat Mitzvah, the family will be invited to light Shabbat candles.
+At the Friday Shabbat evening service of the Bar/Bat Mitzvah, the family will be invited to light Shabbat candles.

-The Bar/Bat Mitzvah student will chant the Kiddush along with the Rabbi.ALIYOT AND OTHER HONORSSix weeks prior to the Bar/Bat Mitzvah, you must submit to Becky a list of the people to be called to the bima for aliyot and other honors.
+Six weeks prior to the Bar/Bat Mitzvah, you must submit to Natalie Fritz, a list of the people to be called to the bima for aliyot and other honors.
 Please include all Hebrew names for the parents and student.
-If you are unsure about the Hebrew names, please make an appointment to go over these with the B'nai Mitzvah Coordinator or Rabbi Devorah.
+If you are unsure about the Hebrew names, please make an appointment to go over these with Rabbi Devorah or Rabbi Benj.

 Non-Jewish Parents – should join their family on the bima for an aliyah if they are comfortable doing so.
 They will be asked to recite the Shehecheyanu, our prayer of gratitude, in English (or Hebrew for the daring) instead of doing the traditional blessing.
 This is because the traditional blessing refers to being “commanded” to read and study Torah, something a non-Jewish parent is not obligated to do.
 We don’t want anyone to offer words in vain on the bima but we also want to acknowledge and publicly thank our non-Jewish parents for allowing their children to be raised Jewish.
 The Shehecheyanu prayer allows for family togetherness and public recognition without requiring the non-Jewish parent to say words that are not authentic for them.